isabellaWang0108/Experimentation/README.md

 Group data with the same id, then pick the one with a smaller time.
 The percentage of test determine the attractiveness of the transparency element.

+## Result

+We sent out ~87 emails (13 to go)
+About Half of Emails went through
+Of these we got 14 Responses via clicks on the forms Of the clicks, no conclusive evidence
+Of the 14 Clicks, 7 people clicked the test link first, and 7 people clicked the normal link first so 50% each
+10 people clicked the test link overall
+10 people clicked the train link overall so the number of clicks, and percentage of which links were clicked first were identical for each link (the normal one, and then the test one where we incentivize transparency and 3 weeks)

+## Conclusion
+People do not care about the speed when searching for job.